grafana/loki/docs/sources/shared/configuration.md

 # Configures the querier gRPC client used to communicate with the
 # query-scheduler.
 This can't be used in conjunction with 'grpc_client_config'.
+# The CLI flags prefix for this block configuration is:
+# metastore.grpc-client-config
 [query_scheduler_grpc_client: <grpc_client>]
 ```